qrvey/partner-portal/docs/composer/overview-of-applications.md

 Use this module to configure the name, description, icon, and color scheme for a Qrvey application.

 - **Name & Icon** — Click to edit the name and the description of the application, as well as upload an application icon.
-- **Web Form Them:** Choose a light or dark background for your application.
+- **Web Form Theme:** Choose a light or dark background for your application.
 - **Primary Color:** Choose the primary color for your toolbar and navigation elements.

 </div>